jQvico/jQvico/examples/hello_world/readme.txt

-"Hello word" example is the default project in the main folder.
+"Hello world" example is the default project in the main folder.
 ../app/